Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Apply for Funding

-Local sponsors can submit applications for funding to LDWF from June 1 to January 31.
+Local sponsors can submit applications for funding to LDWF from June 1 to January 31, annually.
 Applications must be completed and submitted online.
 Required supporting documentation includes:

 1. Project location maps and drawings: Maps should clearly show where the proposed project is located.
 It is recommended to include a broad-scale map and a finer scale map to indicate both general vicinity and exact location.
 Examples are included in the online application.
 Preliminary drawings should clearly depict all project elements and locations in relation to the site.